jhroemer/jhroemer/README.md

 ### Hi there 👋

-📍 I'm a software developer currently residing in Copenhagen.
+📍 I'm a software developer currently residing in Zürich.

 💻 At the moment I'm busy developing internal CI systems at [Unity Technologies](https://unity.com/).